ProboCI/probo-docs/_recipes/shell_develop_with_database_tests.md

 ---
-title: Developing on a site with a database
+title: Using shell plugin to import database and run tests
-uid: shell_develop_with_database
+uid: shell_develop_with_database_tests
 ---

 {% highlight yaml %}